-Republicans in Congress are divided over immigration but leaders say votes are still coming
+Trump lobbying effort aims to unite House GOP

 House Republicans on both the moderate and conservative side of the conference have expressed concerns, a potentially large enough number to sink the bill if House leaders can't change minds rapidly over the next few hours.

-"I think getting this compromise bill to the finish line is going to be a lot more challenging than I would have anticipated," said Rep. Ryan Costello, a Republican from Pennsylvania.
+"I think getting this compromise bill to the finish line is going to be a lot more challenging than I would have anticipated," said Rep. Ryan Costello, a Republican from Pennsylvania, before Trump announced his executive order.

 The conservative House Freedom Caucus is also holding out votes.